radian-software/heroku-buildpack-git-lfs/README.md

   details on the syntax.

-After the next time you deploy your app, Git LFS assets will be downloaded and checked out automatically.
+After the next time you deploy your app, Git LFS assets will be downloaded and checked out automatically, and Git LFS will be available on `PATH` for your app.

 [buildpacks]: https://devcenter.heroku.com/articles/buildpacks
 [git-lfs]: https://git-lfs.github.com/